-To change your Address and Zip Code, Name or Gender on your driver license or ID card, you must apply for a replacement (also known as a duplicate) and pay the required fee.
+To change your Address, Zip Code and Name on your driver license or ID card, you must apply for a replacement (also known as a duplicate) and pay the required fee.

 Address Change